Kitware/dive/client/README.md

   * Description: Web/Girder client specific code such as API interfaces and girder-web-components for viewing folders and data from a Girder backend.
 All backend code for the Girder Application is written in Python and is in the ../server directory (outside of the ./client directory).
 * **Desktop Application**
   * Location: `/platform/desktop`
-  * Description:  The desktop application uses Electron and interfaces directly with files on the user desktops.
-To replicate the functionality of the Girder Application and expressJS server is used with similar endpoints as Girder.
-There are additional NodeJS functins to manage serving files and running pipelines/training on datasets.
+  * Description:  The desktop application uses Electron and interfaces directly with files on the user's desktop.
+To replicate the functionality of the Girder application, an ExpressJS server is used with similar endpoints as Girder.
+There are additional NodeJS functions to manage serving files and running pipelines/training on datasets.
   * Backend
     * Location: `/platform/desktop/backend/server.ts`
     * Description:  Contains the ExpressJS server to replicate the functionality of the girder server for electron.